Baona/iStock via Getty Images

 - Be polite and respectful with any government officials you encounter.

 - If you're asked for passwords to search your device or accounts, you should change your passwords as soon as possible afterward and not use them elsewhere.
-If it's a Harvard-owned device, report the incident to your local IT department.
+If it's a Harvard-owned device, report the incident to HUIT.

 If You Refuse a Search Request